Benjamin Hall (journalist): Career

-Hall smuggled himself into Misrata, Libya during the height of the siege, and reported for Esquire Magazine, Channel 4 News, and others regarding Muammar Qaddafi’s indiscriminate shelling of the local population.
+Hall smuggled himself into Misrata, Libya during the height of the siege, and reported for Esquire Magazine, Channel 4 News, and others regarding Muammar Qaddafi's indiscriminate shelling of the local population.
 In 2014, he embedded with UN troops during the siege of the Mogadishu parliament, writing for The Times.
 He has reported from Egypt, Haiti, and Iran.
 He was a jury member of the London Kurdish film festival.

 Hall authored the book Inside ISIS: The Brutal Rise of a Terrorist Army, which was published by Hachette Book Group in 2015.

 On 14 March 2022, he was injured while on assignment reporting the 2022 Russian invasion of Ukraine in Ukraine outside of Kyiv.
-The vehicle Hall was traveling in was attacked; Hall was wounded in the legs while Fox war zone photo journalist and Irish citizen Pierre Zakrzewski, aged 55, was killed in the incident in Horenka, Kyiv Oblast.
-Ukrainian journalist Oleksandra "Shasha" Kuvshinova, aged 24, was also killed in the attack.
+The vehicle Hall was traveling in was attacked; Hall was wounded in the legs while Fox war zone photo journalist and Irish citizen Pierre Zakrzewski, aged 55, and Ukrainian journalist and interpreter Oleksandra "Sasha" Kuvshinova, aged 24, were killed in the incident in Horenka, Kyiv Oblast.
+Benjamin was evacuated from a hospital in Kyiv by a non-governmental organization.

 Three weeks after the attack, Hall reported on Twitter that he had lost half of one leg, his foot on the other leg, suffered loss of function in one eye, damage to his hearing and injuries to a hand.
 He also paid tribute to his deceased colleagues.

-Fox News Media CEO Suzanne Scott and President Jay Wallace visited Hall on July 14, 2022, at the Brooke Army Medical Center in Texas, where he has been recovering since the attack.
+Fox News Media CEO Suzanne Scott and President Jay Wallace visited Hall on 14 July 2022, at the Brooke Army Medical Center in Texas, where he had been recovering since the attack.
 Wallace wrote, "He looks incredible given everything he has endured, and he is truly an inspiration," in a note to Fox News staff.